jdh8/blueberry-precision/src/WJ/1D/COMP-1.md

 | 3♦       | PRE, 4--6, 4+♦
 | 3♠!      | Gambling, SOL 7+♣ without stopper
 | 3NT!     | Gambling, SOL 7+♣ with stopper
+| 4oM      | To play
+| 4M!      | S/T, ask for CTRL

+Transfer Walsh only applies to 1♦-(1♥), the only 1-level red suit.

 | 1♦-(1♥)- | - |
 |----------|---|